 Using Custom Field Names for Field Mapping

-Unbounce gives you the option of entering different values for Field Name and ID and Field Label.
+Unbounce allows you to enter different values for Field Name, Field ID, and Field Label.

 This can be a useful tool in the following ways:

 - Shorter or simpler value names when downloading a CSV of your leads.